ankurchavda/SparkLearning/README.md

 Anatomy of Spark Application: https://luminousmen.com/post/spark-anatomy-of-spark-application

 12. What is a driver?

 https://stackoverflow.com/a/24638280

 The driver process runs your main() function, sits on a node in the cluster, and is responsible for three things: maintaining information about the Spark Application; responding to a user’s program or input; and analyzing, distributing, and scheduling work across the executors (defined momentarily).

-            |- Prepares Spark Context
+- Prepares Spark Context
-Driver ---  |
-            |- Declares operations on the RDD using Transformations and Actions.
+- Declares operations on the RDD using Transformations and Actions.
 Submits serialized RDD graph to master.
 --------------------------
 13. What is a Task?
 A task is a unit of work that can be run on a partition of a distributed dataset and gets executed on a single executor.
 The unit of parallel execution is at the task level.
 All the tasks within a single stage can be executed in parallel.